Henryk Sadura/Tetra Images/Getty images

 Cost of solar panels in Wisconsin

 The total cost of residential solar systems can vary depending on your location, roof condition, energy usage, system size, and other factors.
-Based on data from FindEnergy,
+Based on data from Find Energy, the average price per watt for solar panel installation in Wisconsin is $3.88.
+This cost is higher than the U.S. average price per watt of $3.67, per the Lawrence Berkeley National Laboratory.

 Solar incentives and rebates in Wisconsin

-- Federal solar tax credit: The Residential Clean Energy Credit offers a 30% solar panel tax credit to reduce the out-of-pocket cost of your green energy investment.
-The credit applies to systems purchased until 2032, decreasing to 26% in 2033 and 22% in 2034, and expiring in 2035.
+Residential Clean Energy Credit | This federal solar incentive offers a 30% tax credit to reduce the total cost of your green energy investment.
+The credit applies to systems purchased until 2032, decreasing to 26% in 2033 and 22% in 2034.
+It will expire in 2035 unless renewed. |

-- Solar rebate: Focus on Energy is an organization partnering with utility companies to provide up to a $1,000 in rebates to qualifying customers in eligible ZIP codes.
+Focus on Energy rebates | Focus on Energy is an organization partnering with Wisconsin utility companies to provide rebates for up to $500 to qualifying customers in eligible ZIP codes. |

-- Tax exemptions: You do not have to pay sales or additional property taxes in Wisconsin for solar purchases.
+Tax exemptions | Wisconsin residents do not have to pay sales or additional property taxes for solar purchases. |

-- Net metering: Wisconsin’s net metering policy allows homeowners to exchange their excess solar power for credits on electricity bills.
+Net metering | Net metering Wisconsin’s net metering policy allows homeowners to exchange their excess solar power for credits on electricity bills. |

-Solar panels setup
+Solar panel setup

 Every solar panel installation is unique, but most setups share a few specific components.
 These include: